Quantum Mechanics in symmetry language: Fundamental randomness and probability

 Following axiom (\ref{poststate}), the state of a system contains all obtainable information about it, including probabilities associated to pointer states consisting of eigen states of independent observables.
 Because any vector belonging to the state space can be decomposed to a pointer basis, it is logical to conclude that the expansion coefficients must be related to the probability that the system be in the corresponding eigen state when the symmetry/degeneracy is broken.
 Giving the fact that probabilities must be positive real numbers, the square of the absolute value of coefficients $|a_i|^2$ is the most natural candidate.
-As state space is projective, without loss of generality we may assume that pointer states are normalized.
+As state space is projective, without loss of generality we can assume that pointer states are normalized.
 Thus: \be \sum_i^n |a_i|^2 = 1 \ee where $n$ is the dimension of the state space and can be $\infty$ or even innumerable.
-Equation (\ref{coeffsum}) is a necessary condition for interpretation of $|a_i|^2$ as probabilities, but apriori any positive real function $f (|a_i|^2)$ can be an equally valid candidate.
-In this case normalization of the probability leads to: \be \sum_i^n f(|a_i|^2) = 1 \ee Consider two copies of the same system prepared independently but in the same manner.
-According to postulate \ref {postcomposite} the state space of the composite system made from these subsystems is: \be |\psi\rangle = \frac{1}{2}(|\psi_1 \rangle \otimes |\psi_2\rangle + |\psi_2 \rangle \otimes |\psi_1\rangle) = \sum_i a_i^2 |i\rangle \otimes |i\rangle + \sum_{i \neq j} a_i a_j (|i\rangle \otimes |j\rangle + |j\rangle \otimes |i\rangle) \ee Note that even for systems in interaction the state of the composite system can be written as l.h.s. of (\ref{compsys}), but all these states are not independent and their ensemble do not cover the whole direct product space of components.
+Equation (\ref{coeffsum}) is a necessary condition for interpreting $|a_i|^2$ as probabilities.
+However, apriori any positive real function $f_i (|a_i|^2)$ can be an equally valid candidate.
+In this case normalization of the probability leads to: \be \sum_i^n f_i (|a_i|^2) = 1 \ee Consider two copies of the same system prepared independently but in the same manner.
+According to postulate \ref {postcomposite} the state space of the composite system made from these subsystems is: \be |\psi\rangle = \frac{1}{2}(|\psi_1 \rangle \otimes |\psi_2\rangle + |\psi_2 \rangle \otimes |\psi_1\rangle) = \sum_i a_i^2 |i\rangle \otimes |i\rangle + \sum_{i \neq j} a_i a_j (|i\rangle \otimes |j\rangle + |j\rangle \otimes |i\rangle) \ee Note that even for entangled or interacting subsystems the state of the composite system can be written as l.h.s. of (\ref{compsys}), but some of coefficients $a_i$ may be zero.
+Here symmetrization over two subsystems means that due to similar preparation they are indistinguishable.